 Astrotec was founded almost 2 decades ago in Hong Kong with the pursuit of innovation and excellence.
 Since they’ve created some of the finest earbuds on the market alongside a line of value-orientated IEMs.
 With such goals in mind, however, the designers at Astrotec couldn’t stop there.
 Enter the Phoenix, their first flagship IEM sporting cutting-edge electro-static tweeters found more commonly on summit-fi monitors costing multiples more.
 With limited capacity to produce bass and requiring micro-transformers that makes matching with other drivers very difficult, estats drivers are among the most difficult technology to implement.
 Astrotec circumvents this with their use of a highly customised dynamic driver alongside authentic rosewood and titanium alloy housings that create an optimal acoustic environment.
-You can read more about the Phoenix and treat yourself to one here.
+You can read my full review now live here.

 Power in, power out; The Phoenix has a middling 85dB sensitivity so it really requires a good source to sing.
 However, once appropriately matched, the Phoenix rewards with excellent end to end extension and a highly engaging W-shaped signature.
 Immense sub-bass extension can be expected, with lows that reach into the depths of the perceived and produce the sensation of air moving within the ear.
 Sub-bass itself is big and bold, delivering guttural rumble and power.
 Bass then resembles a slope, with decreasing emphasis into the lower-midrange; so though the mid-bass retains pleasant fullness, a recessed upper-bass and lower-midrange mitigate excessive warmth and maximise bass/midrange separation.
 You don’t get the hyper-defined and quick decaying qualities of most flagships.
 However, the Phoenix excels with regards to its dynamics and excellent driver control when properly driven, where it nonetheless retains great definition and detail.
 Mids achieve balance with a wide-band push through centre and upper-midrange from 2 KHz through to 4 KHz.